Los Angeles Drug Crimes Attorney Near You

 If you are deemed a nonviolent drug offender, you could potentially qualify for a California drug diversion program as an alternative to jail time.
 Under California Penal Code §1000, you could be allowed to enter a drug treatment program instead of going to jail.

-You must be a first time offender and have no other controlled substance offenses on your record.
+To be eligible for a drug diversion program, you must be a first-time offender and have no other controlled substance offenses on your record.
 The charged offense must involve no violence, your record must have no revocations of parole or probation, and you must have no felony convictions within five years of your latest charged offense.

-In order to be eligible for the diversion program, you must plead guilty to your drug charges, however, sentencing will be delayed until you have completed the program which includes a series of classes which focus on drug treatment.
+You must plead guilty to your drug charges; however, sentencing will be delayed until you have completed the program.
+It includes a series of classes that focus on drug treatment.
 The classes will last for 18 months.

 Speak with an Experienced Los Angeles Drug Crimes Lawyer Near You Today

-Whatever level of drug charges you are facing, having an experienced drug attorney by your side from start to finish can help you obtain a more positive outcome.
+When facing a drug charge or drug-related crime, having an experienced Los Angeles drug attorney by your side from start to finish can help you obtain a more positive outcome.
 Choosing a qualified criminal lawyer is an important and difficult decision.

 Contact The Rodriguez Law Group today for a free consultation (213) 995-6767.
 Our experienced Los Angeles drug crimes lawyers can help you get your life back on track.